MS Signs vs. Symptoms: What is the Hoffmann Reflex?

-Each of these signs indicate damage in the corticospinal track.
-The Babinski sign indicates damage anywhere along the corticospinal track.
+Each of these signs indicate damage in the corticospinal tract.
+The Babinski sign indicates damage anywhere along the corticospinal tract.
 However, the Hoffman and Trömner signs are a bit more specific in that they indicate a lesion or damage above the C5 or C6 level of the cervical spine.

 The finger flexor response is often associated with noticeable weakening of the grip in the hands.